Microsoft/MCW-Azure-Blockchain/Hands-on lab/HOL step-by step - Azure Blockchain.md

     ![The Reply URL is highlighted, and the Save button is highlighted.](images/lab-guide/image64.png "Save the Reply URL")

 9. In the browser, navigate to the **Blockchain Workbench Web App URL**.
-When prompted, accept the the Permissions request to grant consent for the web application with Azure AD.
+When prompted, accept the Permissions request to grant consent for the web application with Azure AD.

     ![The Azure AD prompt to grant the application consent for the configured permissions is displayed.](image/lab-guide/setup-azuread-grant-consent.png "The Azure AD prompt to grant the application consent for the configured permissions is displayed.")